keen-laras/HighQuality_GenomeAssemblyAnnotation/README.md

-# High Quality Genome Assembly & Annotation
+# High Quality Genome Assembly & Annotation + Evolution Analyses
 A guide on genome assembly study.
-The whole pipeline contains assembly - polishing - scaffolding - repeat annotation - genome annotation
+The whole pipeline contains assembly - polishing - scaffolding - repeat annotation - genome annotation and how to use the data for evolution analyses

 ## 1. Genome Assembly - [NextDeNovo (version 2.5.2)](https://github.com/Nextomics/NextDenovo)